 This cake is also something of a cautionary tale.
 I’ve managed to largely resist the urge to buy cute china and utensils, rattan mats and distressed wooden boards that I use only for food photography, although this possibly is because my budget doesn’t allow for them.
 I do devote time and attention to the photos on my blog; if the food doesn’t look like it tastes good, why would anyone want to cook it?
 Nevertheless, I’ve not been entirely immune to the ferocious lure of competitive food styling.
 Which is how, having reached a near-hallucinatory state some 20 or so photos in, I found myself asking, “why am I sprinkling cocoa powder on my counter?”
 A reminder, I suppose, to keep it real.

-* A kind person has told me that semolina flour is not actually gluten free.
+* Although semolina flour has a lower gluten content than wheat flour, it is not actually gluten free.
 So it would not be suitable for people with coeliac disease or serious gluten intolerance.
-Use a gluten-free substitute for the semolina, such as polenta flour.
+These people should use a gluten-free substitute for the semolina, such as polenta flour.

-** These measurements are in US cups; I kept a careful record of metric weights but my computer crashed, and I couldn’t recall all of them.
+** The measurements below are in US cups; I kept a careful record of metric weights but my computer crashed, and I couldn’t recall all of them.
 Here is a link to a conversion chart, which includes most of these ingredients, with my apologies.

 Note: you can increase the amount of cocoa and decrease the sugar if you want a more bitter cake.